 Red gold on Leather strap

-This model features an impressive two-zone, sun-brushed blue dial with diamond-set indexes and Roman numerals at the 6, 9 and 12 o'clock positions.
-The striking dial, with a date window at 3 o'clock, is protected by a scratch-resistant sapphire crystal.
+This model features an impressive two-zone, sun-brushed blue dial with old-fashioned Roman numerals at the 3, 6, 9 and 12 o'clock positions.
+The striking dial has a date window, power reserve indicator and small seconds dial, and is protected by a scratch-resistant sapphire crystal.

-The bezel is mounted on a 32.7 mm 18K red gold case and is presented on a blue leather strap.
-At the heart of this timepiece is the Co-Axial calibre 2500.
+The bezel is mounted on a 39.5 mm 18K red gold case, and is presented on a brown leather strap.
+At the heart of this timepiece is the Co-Axial calibre 2627.